blacklightpy/vaultofknowledge/Coulomb's Law from Gauss's Law.md

 $\large ∯_A E \cdot dA = {\dfrac {q}{\varepsilon_{0}}}$ (Gauss's Law)

+A uniform enclosure for a region would be a sphere.
 For a sphere, surface area = $\large 4 \pi r^2$ Assuming the surface enclosing the charge is a sphere,